 June 11-24, 2017

-Now celebrating its 20 year anniversary, Eighth Blackbird is excited to be announcing plans for a new summer training program, the Blackbird Creative Lab (“The Lab”), focused on both cutting edge musicianship, dynamic performance aesthetic and savvy inventive development.
+Now celebrating its 20 year anniversary, Eighth Blackbird is excited to be announcing a new summer training program, the Blackbird Creative Lab (“The Lab”), focused on both cutting edge musicianship, dynamic performance aesthetic and savvy inventive development.

 The Lab’s mission is to inspire the next generation of performers and composers to share in the ensemble’s vision: to champion a distinctive, dynamic and engaging performance aesthetic.
 This intensive, human-centered experience will immerse lab fellows in a learn-by-doing, exploratory process of creating new work.
 By discovering and developing an audacious curatorial vision, lab fellows will be launched on their paths as provocateurs and visionaries in the arts.